qjchen1972/driving_recoder/cv_lib/README.md

 ====
   * down ffmpeg and X264
   * modify path of the sysroot and cross-prefix with ffmpeg_scripts/x264_android.sh and build x264.lib
-  * modify modify path of the sysroot and cross-prefix with ffmpeg_scripts/config.sh and build ffmpge
+  * modify modify path of the sysroot and cross-prefix with ffmpeg_scripts/config.sh and build ffmpeg
-  * merge one lib with make.sh
+  * merge one lib with ffmpeg_scripts/make.sh